FAQs

 +How can I support the Academy?

-The best way to support the academy is to write your local political figures (Congressperson, State Senator, or delegate) and tell them you support what the academy is doing.
+The best way to support the academy is to write your local political figures (Congressperson, State Senator, or delegate) and tell them you support what Commonwealth ChalleNGe is doing.

 +Can I apply if I have a medical condition?

-Part of your application process includes getting a physical, and filling out a mental health survey.
-Depending on our review of the paperwork, we may ask for additional documentation from your private healthcare provider or therapist.
+Part of your application process includes getting a physical and filling out a mental health survey.
+Depending on our staff’s review of the documentation, we may ask for additional documentation from your private healthcare provider or therapist.

 If you are able to provide additional information in advance, it would help us to better determine your medical eligibility for this program.